 If you loved debating in school, then you will love being a lawyer.
 Lawyers debate almost every day in the courtroom.
 They don't give up on arguments quickly, they use logic as their most powerful tool.
-Criminal defence lawyers or any lawyers for that matter build their arguments based on logic.
+Criminal defense lawyers or any lawyers for that matter build their arguments based on logic.

 If you love to debate with people or just like a good argument to discuss, then becoming a lawyer may be the career for you.

 If financial freedom is your goal, you will love being a lawyer.
 It is one of the most rewarding careers with your income increasing over time.
 The greater the experience; the greater the lawyer’s fee.